MicrosoftDocs/quantum-docs-pr/articles/install-guide/standalone.md

     cd runSayHello
     ```

     This directory should now contain a file `Program.qs`, which is a Q# program that defines a simple operation to print a message to the console.
+You can modfiy this template with a text editor and overwrite it with your own quantum applications.

 3. Run the program:
     ```dotnetcli